 Knowledge and Understanding A1 Demonstrate a broad awareness of the diversity of the subject area Biomedical science and the nature of the main contributing areas.
 A2 Demonstrate an awareness of the difference between explanations based in evidence and other forms of explanation and the importance of this difference.
 Practice - Applied Knowledge and Understanding B1 Use of basic and routine practical skills in Biomedical science.
-B2 An ability to collect and record biological/biomedical data.
-B 3 Be able to work safely in a laboratory environment.
-B 4 Understand the importance of conduct, performance and ethics in meeting HCPC standards of proficiency and implications as a student and following graduation.
-B5 Understand the role of the regulatory and professional bodies in biomedical science.
+B2 An ability to collect and record biological/biomedical data. В3 Be able to work safely in a laboratory environment.
+B4 Understand the role of the regulatory and professional bodies in biomedical science.
+B5 Understand the importance of conduct, performance and ethics in meeting HCPC standards of proficiency and implications as a student and following graduation.
 Communication, ICT and Numeracy Skills C1 Use relevant computing technologies to analyse, display, and report biological/biomedical data.
 C2 Use and manipulation of numerical data.
 C Generic Cognitive Skills - Problem Solving, Analysis, Evaluation D1 Present and evaluate biological (inc biomedical) information.
 Autonomy, Accountability and Working With Others E1 Exercise initiative in undertaking laboratory report and other written material.
 E2 Demonstrate an ability to work in a group or as part of a team.

+SCQF Module Module Name Credit Term Footnotes

+Level Code wodule Name Credit 1 2 3 rootnotes

+7 BIOL07023 Fundamentals of Life 40 ✓

+7 APPD07001 ASPIRE 1 20 ✓ ✓

+7 BIOL07022 Chemistry for Biosciences 20 ✓ ✓

+7 BIOL07020 Diversity of Life 40 /

-SCQF Level Module Module Name Credit Term Footnotes Code module Name Credit 1 2 3 FOOLIOLES 7 BIOL07023 Fundamentals of Life 40 \checkmark 7 APPD07001 ASPIRE 1 20 \checkmark \checkmark 7 BIOL07022 Chemistry for Biosciences 20 \checkmark \checkmark 7 BIOL07020 Diversity of Life 40 \checkmark
+SCQF Module Module Name Credit Term Footnotes Level Code 1 2 3

-SCQF Module Module Name Credit Tern n Footnotes Level Code